whyjz/ac-subglacial-lakes/_sources/index.md

-# Subglacial and proglacial-subglacial water in the Canadian Arctic
+# Subglacial water in the Canadian Arctic

 Whyjay Zheng [1]*, Wesley Van Wychen [2] and Tian Li [3]